salo368/Grapher/README.md

 # Grapher
-Visual graphs DFS, BFS, Kruskal algorithms in Java
+Visual graphs and DFS, BFS, Kruskal algorithms in Java

 Grapher is a project that allows visualizing and traversing graphs using towers and cables to represent nodes and edges.
 This project is developed in Java with Java Swing and utilizes the DFS (Depth-First Search) and BFS (Breadth-First Search) algorithms, as well as the Kruskal's algorithm to find the shortest path that connects all nodes.